LichtargeLab/Covariation-ET/README.md

 ```
 python EvolutionarTrace.py --query <Sequence identifier for the target sequence.> --alignment <Path to a fasta alignment> --output_dir <Directory to which results will be written.> --polymer_type <DNA or Protein> --et_distance <Whether to use similarity when considering a distance model.> --distance_model <What distance model to use e.g. BLOSUM62.> --tree_building_method <Which type of tree to construct.> --tree_building_options <Options needed when constructing the specified tree.> --ranks <Whether to perform analysis over all levels of the tree or the subset of levels to use.> --position_type <Whether predictions are being made on a single position or pairs of positions.> --scoring_metric <Which metric to use to compute single or paired position importance.> --gap_correction <Whether to correct for columns with many gaps.> --output_files <Which files to produce for the output.> --processors <How many processors are available to this tool while making predictions.> --low_memory <Whether or not to write intermediate results to file to reduce the memory footprint of the method.>)
 ```
+6. There is a faster implementation of CovET with R and C++.
+See faster branch for details.

 There are also several options for creating data sets or characterizing input when using DataSetGenerator.py, which can be accessed by navigating to src/SupportingClasses, for additional details about any options used when calling DataSetGenerator.py please run ```python DataSetGenerator.py --help```.
 1. To generate the custom Uniref data for building BLAST databases, please download and extract the fasta file for the Uniref database of interest then run: